+Mathematically speaking, The Internet map is a bi-dimensional presentation of links between websites on the Internet.
+Every site is a circle on the map, and its size is determined by website traffic, the larger the amount of traffic, the bigger the circle.
+Users’ switching between websites forms links, and the stronger the link, the closer the websites tend to arrange themselves to each other.
+Charges and springs.
+Heavens-Above Home Page.
+Math.
 Embedded System Design, Microcontroller Development Tools, Management & Marketing, Training, Technical Writing and Translation Services.
 BYRON CENTER: MICHIGAN: Complete Liquidation of remaining assets of Heathkit Company 7/24/2012 - Repocast.com® Home Page.
 Welcome! - tindie.
 Electric imp.
 Rhein Tech Labs (RTL) Thingternet.
 My Nest article got me thinking about smart metering.
 In my head, smart metering is all about energy efficient homes constantly connected to utility companies, controlling all my appliances to minimise my energy use.

 The reality is a bit different A few hundred thousand UK homes have had smart meters installed so far.
 The full roll-out will start in 2014 and should be complete by 2019.
 The meters being rolled out in the UK use the mobile telephone network to send usage data back to your supplier.
 Benefits to us are that smart meters should eliminate the massive variations that seem to exist in bills based on estimated usage.
 In theory, making energy meters into addressable, networked devices should be the start of a huge market.
-I think they’re making a mistake.
-Filed under Energy One of the hottest new items in the Thingternet is the Nest, a $249 home thermostat designed by Tony Fadell, co-creator of the first iPod.
+US - Electronic Components Distributor.
+About embdSocial, LLC.
+Canada (English) The Ard-Vark by Kerwin Lumpkins.
+The Ard-Vark is a basic electronics box that can be remotely controlled by an app on your iPhone, iPad or Android phone.

 It is Arduino compatible.
 Have you ever wanted to build a project that needed electronics but you didn't know how to start?
 Would you like to add motion to one of your creations, and be able to control it with your phone or tablet and not have to learn electronics, soldering, programming and a few hundred other things?
 Then the Ard-Vark is for you.
 Shown here with optional silicon case.
 The Ard-Vark has built-in light and temperature sensors, and you can check these easily on a mobile device app.
-One of the "you set it" inputs can be set up for a sonar sensor.
-You can control up to 4 hobby servo motors, 2 DC motors, a built-in LED and a speaker to make sounds (mess with your cat remotely).
+Oculus Rift: Step Into the Game by Oculus.

+Rascal Micro: small computers for art and science.
 PENSA: What We've Done.

 Free Education.
 Espejoenigma.
 Scribd.
 Khan Academy.
 New Scientist.
 MAKE: technology on your time.
 Z code.
 Z Code (like Q Code and X Code) is a set of codes used in CW, TTY and RTTY radio communication.

 Actually, there are different sets of Z-codes: one originally developed by Cable & Wireless Ltd., for commercial communications in the early days of wire and radio communications, another one independently developed by NATO forces later for military needs and use.
 The NATO Z Code is still in use today, and is published in the unclassified document ACP-131.
 There are other set of codes internally used by Russia's military and other operating agencies.
-The old C&W Z Codes are not widely used today.
-A lot of the old C&W codes are derived from mnemonics (ZAL = (a)lter wave(l)ength, ZAP = (a)ck (p)lease, ZSF = (s)end (f)aster, etc.
+Q code.
+The Q code is a standardized collection of three-letter message encodings, also known as a brevity code, all of which start with the letter "Q", initially developed for commercial radiotelegraph communication, and later adopted by other radio services, especially amateur radio.

 Although Q codes were created when radio used Morse code exclusively, they continued to be employed after the introduction of voice transmissions.
 To avoid confusion, transmitter call signs are restricted; while an embedded three-letter Q sequence may occur (for instance when requested by an amateur radio station dedicated to low-power operation), no country is ever issued an ITU prefix starting with "Q".

 The codes in the range QAA–QNZ are reserved for aeronautical use; QOA–QQZ for maritime use and QRA–QUZ for all services.
 Early developments Planetarium - Interactive star map and virtual sky.
 The Physics Hypertextbook.
 Big Bang Registry - Explore!
 The Science Creative Quarterly & A DIALOGUE WITH SARAH, AGED 3: IN WHICH IT IS SHOWN THAT IF YOUR DAD IS A CHEMISTRY PROFESSOR, ASKING "WHY" CAN BE DANGEROUS.
-SARAH: Daddy, were you in the shower?